victaum1/contravic/README.md

 # README #

 ### Motivation ###
 This will be a personal program for management of passwords. there are many versions of this in the market.
-Being a person that could be properly called a programmer, does not make sense use any of that if first one does not make thier own version.
+Being a person that could be properly called a programmer, does not make sense use any of that if first one does not make their own version.
 After all it is personal information.
 In the level of a normal competent programmer, should have the expertise and knowledge to be able to realize this kind of a project.

 * version 0.10
 the versioning will be the one in: